Chrysler Imperial: 1990–1993

 This generation Imperial was a 6-passenger sedan offered either in "Kimberly Velvet" velour or optional "Mark Cross Leather".
 Power equipment came standard, as did automatic climate-controlled air conditioning, anti-lock brakes, cruise control, driver's side airbag, and its distinct landau vinyl roof.
 The Imperial featured hidden headlamps behind retractable covers similar to those found on the LeBaron coupe/convertible and New Yorker/Fifth Avenue.
 The Imperial was available with a choice of several Infinity sound systems, all with a cassette player.
-Other major options included a fully electronic digital instrument cluster with an information centre, an electronically controlled air suspension system, and remote keyless entry with a security alarm.
+Other major options included a fully electronic digital instrument cluster with an information center, an electronically controlled air suspension system, and remote keyless entry with a security alarm.
 Dealer-installed integrated Chrysler cellular phones and six-disc CD changers were also available.

 All seventh-generation Imperials were covered by Chrysler's market-leading "Crystal Key Owner Care Program" which included a 5-year/50,000-mile limited warranty and a 7-year/70,000-mile powertrain warranty.
 A 24-hour toll-free customer service hotline was also provided.

 As originally planned, this generation Chrysler Imperial was discontinued after the 1993 model year along with the Y-body and C-body New Yorkers.
 They were replaced by the new LH platform sedans.
-While the New Yorker name continued on for three more years, 1993 would be the last year for Imperial.
+While the New Yorker name continued on for three more years, 1993 would be the last year for the Imperial nameplate.
 The critically acclaimed cab-forward styled Chrysler LHS replaced the Imperial as Chrysler's flagship model for 1994.